University Catalog 2024-2025

 This intensive seminar provides a “deep dive” into the real estate industry.
 It expands students’ understanding of the industry and helps students to appreciate that the industry’s dynamics are based on applications of finance and economics principles.
 The course is a combination of classroom instruction and intensive exploration of one real estate property through an experiential learning project.

-This course introduces students to the broader field of alternative investing through an in depth analysis of distressed debt investment opportunities.
-As part of the course, students will study a variety of applied case studies as well as relevant academic research papers on the subject.
-Leading practitioners in the alternative investment industry will visit the class as guest lecturers and mentors as students build their foundation of knowledge.
-Ultimately, students will work in teams to develop a pitch book that will analyze a distressed company and “pitch” an idea for investment in that company’s debt and/or equity through a variety of strategies that will be discussed during the course.
+This course introduces students to the broader field of alternative investing through an in-depth analysis of distressed debt investment opportunities.
+As part of the course, students will study a variety of applied case studies, while leading practitioners in the alternative investment industry will visit the class as guest lecturers and mentors to the students as they build their foundation of knowledge.
+Ultimately, students will work in teams to develop a pitch book that will analyze a distressed company and “pitch” an idea for investment in that company’s securities through a variety of strategies that will be discussed during the course.
 Note: Students must apply for enrollment in this course.
-Prerequisite(s): FINE 7110* or 7160* (* May be taken concurrently.)

 Prerequisite(s): FINE 7110 or 7160.